Grenade: Gunpowder

 Improvised hand grenades were used to great effect by the Russian defenders of Port Arthur (now Lüshun Port) during the Russo-Japanese War.
 At first, they were improvised from old iron cases or mountain gun shells.
-Later, they were replaced with cut down hell casings from quick-firing artillery; filled with dynamite or gun-cotton, and fitted with safety fuses.
+Later, they were replaced with cut down shell casings from quick-firing artillery; filled with dynamite or gun-cotton, and fitted with safety fuses.
 The workshops in Port Arthur could turn out 2,500 grenades in 24 hours.
 In the month of August alone 18,000 grenades were prepared.

 Japanese forces also used grenades during the Russo-Japanese War.
-The first Japanese grenades were made from tin cans or bamboo tubes filled with gun-cotton, and fitted with fuses; they were lit with matches but later on a percussion arrangement was improvised by means of a rifle cartridge (which acted as a primer) and steel wire.Japanese cavalry was also armed with grenades and threw them under the horses of the enemy when pursued.
+The first Japanese grenades were made from tin cans or bamboo tubes filled with gun-cotton, and fitted with fuses; they were lit with matches but later on, a percussion arrangement was improvised by means of a rifle cartridge (which acted as a primer) and steel wire.Japanese cavalry was also armed with grenades and threw them under the horses of the enemy when pursued.

 Development of modern grenades

 One of the earliest modern hand grenades.
 Fielded in the British Army from 1908, it was unsuccessful in the trenches of World War I, and was replaced by the Mills bomb.

 Around the turn of the 20th century, the ineffectiveness of the available types of hand grenades, coupled with their levels of danger to the user and difficulty of operation, meant that they were regarded as increasingly obsolete pieces of military equipment.
 In 1902, the British War Office announced that hand grenades were obsolete and had no place in modern warfare.
 But, within two years, following the success of improvised grenades in the trench warfare conditions of the Russo-Japanese War, and reports from General Sir Aylmer Haldane, a British observer of the conflict, a reassessment was quickly made and the Board of Ordnance was instructed to develop a practical hand grenade.
 Various models using a percussion fuze were built, but this type of fuze suffered from various practical problems, and they were not commissioned in large numbers.

 In 1904, Serbia adopted a grenade designed by Major Miodrag Vasić; it was partially inspired by copies of Bulgarian grenades manufactured by the Serbian Chetnik Organization.

+In 1905 the French Army started training all branches of the army on how to use grenades.

 Marten Hale, known for patenting the Hales rifle grenade, developed a modern hand grenade in 1906 but was unsuccessful in persuading the British Army to adopt the weapon until 1913.
 Hale's chief competitor was Nils Waltersen Aasen, who invented his design in 1906 in Norway, receiving a patent for it in England.
 Aasen began his experiments with developing a grenade while serving as a sergeant in the Oscarsborg Fortress.
 Aasen formed the Aasenske Granatkompani in Denmark, which before the First World War produced and exported hand grenades in large numbers across Europe.
 He had success in marketing his weapon to the French and was appointed as a Knight of the French Legion of Honour in 1916 for the invention.